6 Oz Wild Pickerel Portions – $ 6.00 ea

 We take pride in our gardens,

-In 2018 we had a very tasty year with 150 varieties of Tomatoes (most of them heritage.)
-In 2019 we have increased that number to approximately 165, which includes regular big red beefsteaks and determinate Italian varieties to meet the demand for canning tomatoes.
+In 2018 we had a very tasty year with 150 varieties of Tomatoes In 2019 we have increased that number to approximately 170, which includes regular BIG red beefsteaks for the sandwich lovers, along with oxhearts & determinate Italian varieties to meet the demand for canning tomatoes.

-New vegetables for 2019: Include beets, carrots, brocolinni, spinach and Swiss chard along with 4 varieties of cabbage and dry cooking beans (kidney, black, saddle & soldier) to be harvested late in the season.
-They will be available all winter.
+New vegetables for 2019: Include beets, carrots, pink Chinese celery, brocolinni, spinach & Swiss chard, 4 varieties of cabbage, white & Spanish onions, and last but not least, dry cooking beans.
+Kidney, black, saddle, soldier & pink lady will be harvested late in the season for use during the winter months.
 We have also partnered up with Maple Hill Farms to provide Sorghum (a tasty, high protein, gluten free grain), and a few other surprises that are still in the works.

-Returning vegetables for 2019: Include 6 types Egg Plants, 16 varieties of Sweet Peppers, 10 types of Hot Peppers, Peas & Beans, Kale, Brussel Sprouts, and so many Summer & Winter squashes it will make your eyes pop.
+Returning vegetables for 2019: Include 8 types Egg Plants, 20 varieties of Sweet Peppers & 10 types of Hot Peppers, Peas & Beans, Kale, Brussel Sprouts, and so many Summer & Winter squashes it will make your eyes pop.
 8 Varieties of potato.
-Fresh Garlic & Herbs which includes Basil, Parsley, Dill, Thyme, Winter Savory, Rosemary, Mint, Chive and Lavage and Horseradish (which should be ready for harvest this year.)
+Fresh Garlic & Herbs which includes Basil, Parsley, Dill, Thyme, Winter Savory, Rosemary, Mint, Chive, Lavage and Horseradish (which should be ready for harvest this year.)

 In fruit we have Rhubarb, Black Raspberries, Yellow Raspberries & Black Berries.